Loading

 6. KeywordTool.io (Pinterest tab)

 A keyword research tool that pulls real Pinterest search data.
-Use it to find high-volume, low-competition keywords for your pins.
+Use it to find high-volume, low-competition keywords for your pins and maximize your organic reach.

 But you’re not going to be making sales and profits through the roof simply by assembling some pretty photos.
 Pinterest affiliate marketing may be relatively easier and cheaper, but it will require targeted strategies and conscious effort.
 Here are the top 8 strategies for making affiliate sales on Pinterest.